Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-03/README.md

 - Bryan Tan Wei An [@LinkedIn](https://www.linkedin.com/in/bryantanwa/) [@Github](https://github.com/bryantanwa)
 - Gay Kai Feng Matthew [@LinkedIn](https://www.linkedin.com/in/matthew-gay-a16754296/) [@Github](https://github.com/mattmellow)
 - Joel Lim [@LinkedIn](https://www.linkedin.com/in/joel-lim-2a0096271/) [@Github](https://github.com/j0ellim)

+# Problem Statement

+How might we automate the interpretation and classification of all feedbacks and translate it into effective actionable insights that empower the CX team to enhance the customer experience?”

+# Architecture

+Our architecture might seem typical for web applications, but we use a variety of technologies, all learned from scratch.

+### Programming Languages and Frameworks:
+- Frontend: TypeScript with React.
+- Backend API: Ruby with Rails.
+- Microservices: Developed in Python and deployed as serverless solutions.
+- CICD: Developed as GitHub action, and trigger on Pull Request merge.

+### Overview:
+- Frontend: Built with TypeScript and React.
+- Backend API: Uses Ruby on Rails, employing RESTful APIs.
+- Microservices: Two Python-based microservices, deployed as serverless functions.

+This diverse setup has been quite a journey for us!

+## Front End
+Our frontend layer is developed in TypeScript using React.
+WWe opted for TypeScript because its strong typing enhances robustness against typing errors, though it added some complexity to the development process.
+Our frontend is hosted on Google Cloud Storage, which is unconventional since it's typically used for file storage, but it works well for our web application.
+The frontend communicates with the backend via API calls.

+## Backend API
+We designed the backend API to be a pure API layer without business logic, using RESTful APIs as supported by Rails.
+We developed around 20 APIs, mainly focused on actionable and analytic data models.
+The upload API is the most complex, as it handles multipart data and integrates with Google Cloud Storage.
+This API is independently deployable and functions as a microservice, deployed serverlessly via Docker on Google Cloud Run.
+The build process, including Docker image creation, takes about 10 minutes.

+We also have two other serverless microservices.

+## 2 other microservices
+Both additional microservices are simpler and also developed as serverless solutions.
+Instead of using Docker, we chose Google Cloud Functions to avoid unnecessary complexity.
+This decision simplifies deployment and reduces the wait time, as building a Docker image is not required.
+These microservices, written in Python

+The first microservice is an event-driven service triggered by file uploads to a bucket.
+It performs data cleanup and validation, enriches the data by calling the Gemini API, and finally stores the clean and curated information in an Analytics table.

+The second microservice is an HTTP service called by the backend API.
+It takes input parameters, reads a subset of analytic records based on those parameters, processes them with an ML model, integrates results from the Gemini API, and stores the final information in an Actionable table.

+## DB layer
+Last but not least, our application uses a database to store the final curated data, while raw data is kept in Google Storage.
+This setup ensures that all API calls read data from the database.
+In our demo, you'll see sleek data statistical presentations.
+Despite the complex statistics, we maintain a simple and clean data model.
+Basic computations like sums and aggregations are handled in the API layer.
+For more detailed computations, we use the frontend, displaying results with our React-based graph library, Nivo built on top of D3.js.

 # Getting Started